yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

     "./blitfix.png"
     >}}

-Some games running in Vulkan like `Super Smash Bros.
-Ultimate` or `A Hat in Time` can cause loops decoding textures, resulting in `Out of Bounds` access on an array, potentially leading to a crash, and breaking our Flatpak support.
+Some games running in Vulkan, like `Super Smash Bros.
+Ultimate` or `A Hat in Time`, can cause loops decoding textures, resulting in `Out of Bounds` access on an array, potentially leading to a crash, and breaking our Flatpak support.
 [As preemptive work](https://github.com/yuzu-emu/yuzu/pull/6410), [toastUnlimited](https://github.com/lat9nq) added a `break` safeguard, and now Flatpaks work as intended.
 Having less crashes is always better, right?